 Errors & Resolutions

-All operators should try to restart their nodes and should check if they are on the latest stable version before attempting anything other configuration change.
+All operators should try to restart their nodes and should check if they are on the latest stable version before attempting any other configuration change.
 You can restart and update with the following commands:

 docker compose down